Question about Male Parakeet.

 I think my Alexandrine Parakeet is egg bound but I don’t know if I am sure.

-She has been laying eggs since 15 days now.
+She has been laying eggs for 15 days now.

-There are 4 eggs currently that she is tending to so maybe that is how a bottom of an egg laying parakeet looked like?
+There are 4 eggs currently that she is tending to so maybe that is how the bottom of an egg-laying parakeet looked like?

 A little red but that’s it.

 She is active and eats healthy not at all depressed.